 So make the most of this emotional piece while you can; cherish my every tear and my every quivering word.

 For those out of the loop, you can catch up through the following links:

 - Entry 1: I’m Serving My Tenants Notice Because They’re Crazy.
 Hannibal Lecter Crazy

 - Entry 2: I’m Probably Going To Have To Evict My Tenants

-The good news is I didn’t have to go through the excruciatingly slow process of evicting my crazy tenants through the obscure legal system that seems to give tenants in arrears more support and rights than the actual landlord that’s kept his side of the deal and taken a financial hit.
+The good news is I didn’t have to go through the excruciatingly slow process of evicting my crazy tenants through the obscure legal system that seems to give tenants in arrears more support and rights than the actual landlord that’s kept his side of the deal and done everything by the book!

 My shit-for-brains tenants eventually buckled under the pressure of the Section 8 notice by surrendering their tenancy in the form of a bitter, incoherent text message, which basically said the following: